menu

 Occupations and Workforce

-When you are in Warden, you'll notice that it is more blue-collar than most other communities in America.
-50.86% of Warden’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Warden is generally considered to be a blue-collar town.
+50.86% of the Warden workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Warden is a city of farmers, fishers, or foresters, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Warden who work in farm management occupations (20.67%), office and administrative support (13.68%), and teaching (11.65%).

 You will also find that a lot of people in Warden work in agricultural jobs - much more than in the average community in America.
 This will be quite apparent if you drive around town, as much of the landscape is dedicated to farms.